andrzej-nov/Tangler/README.md

 There is no iOS build because I do not have tools to build and test it.
 If somebody completes the iOS module (see below) I will add it here.

+## Donation

+If you like the game and want to support the author, you may donate arbitrary amount via following link: https://pay.fondy.eu/s/3DJ4BV1DmBgU (processed by the the [Fondy.eu](https://fondy.io/) payment system).

 ## Development

 The game is provided under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).